 Sales Assistant salary analysis:

 This is perfect for someone looking to get into sales.
 Starting them at an average of $15.83 per hour plus bonuses and/or commissions will give them an incentive to learn a lot.
 It will also be someone that wants to grow within your team but has a basic knowledge of Microsoft Office (Excel, Word, etc).

 In order to provide support to your current team, they’ll learn everything about each account manager.
 They’ll know everything down to how they like their coffee because they’re genuinely interested in their team and people.
 They’ll want to help each salesperson in their team because they’re incentivized by their own commissions and education.

 Hiring for this role will take careful consideration because you’ll want a specific type of person: one that can be both a communicator and a technical person who looks at the data.
 These combo right and left brain people are few and far between so ensure they are prepared to excel at both.

 The primary task for this position is typically to monitor performance/sales metrics.
 Each company, however, has varied requirements for what this exactly will entail.
 Determine exactly what is most important for this role.
-They may need to be a liaison/point of contact between sales and clients, perform sales presentations, project manage sales cycles, or all of the above.
+They may need to be a liaison/point of contact between sales and clients, perform sales presentations, project sales management cycles, or all of the above.

 Sales Engineer salary analysis

 The average sales engineer’s salary in the US will be about $73,301 plus $8,185 in bonuses and $19,508 in commissions.
 They’ll need at least a couple of years of sales skills/experience to really understand the role and the part they play in the department and company.
 It will require a cross-functional mentality so internal relationships are just as important as external.